johnwargo/johnwargo/README.md

 🔭 I’m currently working on ...

-* My day job, of course.
+* My day job, of course, whatever that is.
 * Learning as much as I can about [Flutter](https://flutter.dev/).
 * Writing articles for [Random Dev Errors](https://randomerrors.dev/).
 * Building and selling mobile apps through my little/side software company [Fumbly Diddle Software](https://fumblydiddle.com/).